 - Consider buying or building a composter.
 You can recycle all your kitchen and garden waste into a natural and organic fertiliser.

 - If you are a pet owner, ensure you read ingredients and be wary when using repellent and weed killer; these can be harmful for your pet.
-This is another good reason why you should consider installing an artificial lawn.
-Not only this, but pets love fake grass, too!

 - Remember that soil needs to be pretty dry before digging; digging soil while it’s wet can destroy the structure which defeats the whole purpose.
 Because it is wet it is also much heavier so the job is much more tiring!